jmugz3/SQLHelp/README.md

 ## Standards
-mini files containing best practices to follow in different languages.
+mini file containing best practices and helpful statements for SQL Server.

 ### SQL with SSMS